PSHE at Sacred Heart Primary School

 Implementation of PSHE

 We deliver a comprehensive spiral curriculum right from EYFS through to Year 6, addressing key themes using a developmental approach.

 Resilience and Coping

 Being the Best I Can Be

-Using a range of characters each journal is specific to the particular year group and helps give understanding of issues such as ‘dealing with feelings’, respecting and valuing yourself and in upper KS2 discussing substance misuse, the dangers of gangs and living in a community.
+Using a range of characters each journal is specific to the particular year group and helps give understanding of issues such as ‘dealing with feelings’, families and friendships, respecting ourselves and others and in upper KS2 discussing safe relationships, media and digital resilience, growing and changing and living in a community.

 Our PSHE curriculum includes an understanding of the law, individual liberty and related responsibilities, acceptance and tolerance resulting in mutual respect and a deeper understanding of diversity and how this impacts society for the greater good.
 We teach and foster a culture of tolerance and acceptance in all aspects of school life.

 We examine democracy and encourage the pupils to articulate their views and beliefs through debate and discussion using our school council model as a vehicle.
 We promote a programme of equality, self-awareness and responsibility.
 We expose pupils to a wide range of social and cultural events that are celebrated by our diverse communities in Sandwell.
 Sacred Heart Primary is a positive learning environment where all members of our community are valued.